 BV may return if you did not complete your course of antibiotics.
 However, even if you have completed a full course of antibiotics, BV returns within three months in many women.
 If it does come back, a repeat course of antibiotics will usually be successful.
 A small number of women have repeated episodes of BV and need repeated courses of antibiotics.

-Astodrimer gel also prevents recurrent BV and associated symptoms.
-In a 2019 study astodrimer significantly reduced BV recurrence rates.
-You can buy astodrimer (brand name Betafem® BV gel) online and do not need a prescription.
+Astodrimer sodium gel also prevents recurrent BV and associated symptoms.
+In a 2019 study astodrimer sodium significantly reduced BV recurrence rates.
+You can buy astodrimer sodium gel (brand name Betafem® BV gel) online and do not need a prescription.

 If you have a copper coil for contraception - an IUCD - and have recurrent BV, your doctor or nurse may suggest that they remove your IUCD to see if this helps to improve your symptoms.
 You will need to consider alternative contraception measures.